JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Apache.md

   #  Allow from 192.168
   #</Location>

-  # Needed for JATOS to get the correct host and protocol
   ProxyPreserveHost On

+  # For JATOS version 3.8.1 and older it is necessary to set the X-Forwarded-* headers
   RequestHeader set X-Forwarded-Proto "https" RequestHeader set X-Forwarded-Ssl "on"